aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 ## 3. Test the client integrations

-To test the client integrations, you can use the Unreal, Unity, or GOdot sample projects (`UnrealSample`, `UnitySample` and `GodotSample`), that include a lightweight SDK called `AWSGameSDK` to interact with the identity component and your backend features.
+To test the client integrations, you can use the Unreal, Unity, or Godot sample projects (`UnrealSample`, `UnitySample` and `GodotSample`), that include a lightweight SDK called `AWSGameSDK` to interact with the identity component and your backend features.

 ### Unreal Engine 5 SDK and Integration Samples